The following patent was granted by

 potential abuse:

-consulate.
-This would require a copy of the private key to
+located in the consulate.
+This would require a copy of the

-be distributed to every Kiosk 1 in the consulate.
+private key to be distributed to every Kiosk 1 in the

+server located in each consulate, which serves the multiple

+require a copy of the private key to be distributed to every

+central computer server located in each consulate.
 The risk

-located in each consulate, which serves the multiple Kiosks

-copy of the private key to be distributed to every central

-computer server located in each consulate.
-The risk for

-misuse is relatively high in this scenario, but much lower
+for misuse is relatively high in this scenario, but much

-than in case [4.1.1] above.
-The misuse risk can be mitigated
+lower than in case [4.1.1] above.
+The misuse risk can be

-by strict control of access to the consulate's central
+mitigated by strict control of access to the consulate's

-computer server processing power would have to be much
+central computer server processing power would have to be

-larger than the above-mentioned scenario, because of the
+much larger than the above-mentioned scenario, because of

 consulate.
 Each Kiosk 1 would have to be securely networked